frconor-ebook/meditations/_posts/2025-02-17-be-you-perfect.md

 our own.

-When Our Lord, in Holy Communion, gives Himself for our soul\'s nourishment, He fills us to the depths of our being with His Spirit and His sacrificial power.
+When Our Lord, in Holy Communion, gives Himself for our soul\'s nourishment, He fills us to the depths of our being with His spirit and His sacrificial power.

 Then we become strong to cope with our daily tasks.
 All our efforts and